swatidantu/robocomp-blog-web/gsoc/2018/jose_alberto_andujar/post4.md

 ## Server

-The server, as before, has been developed and runs in Python, but we need to define the new methods of the interface:
+The server side has been developed using Python.
+For this part we had to define the new methods of the interface:

 ```
    def __init__(self):